Harry Betmead

-Harry Betmead (11 April 1912 – 26 August 1984) was an English footballer who played for Grimsby Town, as well as the English national side.
+Harry Betmead (11 April 1912 – 26 August 1984) was an English footballer who played for Grimsby Town, as well as the England national side.
 He also played cricket for Lincolnshire.
 He spent his entire 17-year career with Grimsby, from 1930 to 1947, and is one of only three players to win an England cap whilst at the club (the other two being teammates Jackie Bestall and George Tweedy).
 He helped the club to win the Second Division title in 1933–34 and to reach two FA Cup semi-finals.
 After retiring from the game he went into business in Hertfordshire.

 Early and personal life

 Harry Betmead was born on 11 April 1912 in Grimsby, Lincolnshire to Ernest and Alice (née Lamming).
 He married Margaret Grace Marshall in July 1939.
 He was a right-hand batsman for Lincolnshire County Cricket Club.
 He died on 26 August 1984 at South Cleveland Hospital in Middlesbrough, Cleveland; his ashes were scattered at Blundell Park.